Investing in AlphaTECH: Our Journey

 This growth mindset drives AlphaTECH’s primary focus at the moment: scaling the business by automating and innovating key aspects of our company’s offerings.
 We’re charged with providing better and more creative ways to tap into the world’s knowledge repositories to make them available to our clients.
 Put simply, the tech team’s role is to enable faster, more reliable, and precise connections.

 Sound interesting?
 It is!
 We’re still early in our journey and building the foundations to be successful.
-However we’ve made big strides, investing in our technology and talent.
-We brought in an entire new leadership team with deep expertise and experience at top companies such as Amazon and Google to help evolve our technology.
+However, we’ve made big strides, investing in our technology and talent.
+We brought in an entirely new leadership team with deep expertise and experience at top companies such as Amazon and Google to help evolve our technology.
 We’re switching our languages, changing our infrastructure, redrawing our roadmap, challenging assumptions, and growing our team!
 It’s an exciting time for AlphaTech, and we’re looking for people who are equally as excited to join us on our journey.
-For more information on how you can join our team visit https://bit.ly/2Un7lur.
+For more information on how you can join our team go here.

-Kevin Lester joined AlphaSights in February of 2018 and serves as Vice President of our Software Engineering team.
+Kevin Lester joined AlphaSights in February of 2018 and serves as Head of Engineering.